You can use Google Cloud Source Repositories to add a GCP repository as a remote to a local Git repository.

 Using the repository as a remote

-standard set of Git commands to interact with the repository, including
+standard set of Git commands to interact with these repositories, including

-To push from your local Git repository to the Cloud Source Repository:
+To push from your local Git repository to a GCP repository:

 git push google master

-To pull from the Cloud Source Repository to your local Git repository:
+To pull from a GCP repository to your local Git repository:

 git pull google master

-Viewing the commit history from a Cloud Source Repository
+Viewing the commit history of a GCP repository

 To view the commit history: